Please don't think you need the thickest mat if you are beginner. It is not so.

 The international rubber trade has not met with consumer demand to supply fair trade rubber though, in the current climate of business, this has to change in the not too too distant future.
 We are making our own enquiries into the potential of this for the ecoYoga mats.

 The base material for our mats is 100% natural rubber baked in an oven during the curing process of manufacture.
 The mats therefore have an odour of latex when new.
 This wears off after some time, wiping down with water and a good bit of airing after use.
 Batches tend to differ with regards intensity.

 When i first designed the mats i wanted small patches of jute exposed but the process is not easily controlled and ultimately, i realised, subjective.
 It resulted in too much jute showing and the level of discretion way too much a burden for factory production manager so spec changed to the full cover with factory stipulated 5-10% tolerance.

 The concern that raw patches will wear more readily is not the case, the effect is aesthetic only.

 If there is more than 10% exposure i will sell as wabi-sabi factory second.

-The chances are that your mat still contains PVC, an environmentally damaging plastic.
-Also many of the other plastic and rubber mats need high energy consumming production methods.
-There is however much change afoot in the yoga mat world with increased demand for non-plastic goods.
-We have not yet found any supplier of Yoga mats that conform to our sense & standards of ecology.
+The chances are that your mat may still contains PVC, an environmentally damaging plastic in production and at end use.
+Many of the other plastic and rubber mats need high energy consumming production methods.

 lifespan depends on your practice, your environment and how you look after it.
 Over the past 18 years the feedback has been from 2 years to 12 years.
 Truly !